kwangkim/CS203/classpolicy.md

 There is no late projects will be accepted.
 I strongly suggested you submit at least one day earlier than their due dates.
 - For regular projects, student will submit their project code and design report using sagemathcloud.com

-### No SNS and call policy
+### No SNS and phone policy
 Please, silence your cellphone and other electronic devices.
+Except early notice, do not use SNS or phone.
+**For the quiz and test, students should turn off their electronic devices and put them in their bag.**

+### Attendance Policy

+**Unexcused absences beyond 15% of course hours(2 weeks) result in a failing grade for the course.** Two late marks count as one absence.
+To excuse your absences, **a proper document with early notice** is necessary.